DOI-USGS/ds-pipelines-targets-2-course/responses/40-datasci-conventions.md

 :keyboard: Activity: Split your pipeline targets into the phases fetch, process, and visualize.
 Use a different makefile for each phase and follow our phase-naming conventions to name the makefiles and list objects.
 Also, rename your targets using the appropriate prefix (`p1_`, `p2_`, `p3_`).
 Run `tar_make()` and open a pull request.
 Paste your build status as a comment to the PR and assign your designated course instructor as a reviewer.

 <hr>
-<h3 align="center">Once your pull request has been merged return here and comment on this issue</h3>
+<h3 align="center">A human will interact with your pull request once you assign them as a reviewer</h3>